sfc-gh-puneet-lakhanpal/medium-blog-run-ray-in-snowflake/README.md

     schemaname = XXX
     rolename = XXX
     ```
+    NOTE: DO NOT USE credentials for `ACCOUNTADMIN`, `SECURITYADMIN`, and `ORGADMIN` roles.
+As noted [here](https://docs.snowflake.com/en/LIMITEDACCESS/snowpark-containers/tutorials/common-setup#create-snowflake-objects), Snowpark Container Services use Snowflake OAuth for ingress.
+In the current implementation, privileged roles (including ACCOUNTADMIN, SECURITYADMIN, and ORGADMIN) cannot be used with OAuth.
 3. Update REGISTRY_URL_BASE in `bin/do_login.sh`.
 Once updated, please run `sh bin/do_login.sh` to login into docker.
 4. Update following variables in `configure_project.sh`.
     ```